bua-dns/DAMM-data-connector/README.md

 Endpoints of the data source and the specific collection that shall be fetched and mapped ist configured in /config/project.js.

+## Mapping

+The process of mapping fetched data is carried out in two distinct steps:

+1. **Mapping String Fields**: This step involves mapping all fields that are of type string.
+2. (not yet implemented) **Mapping Array and Object Fields**: This step handles fields that are arrays or objects, including images and media boxes.

+The mapping schema is specified in the `/config/mapping.js` file.
+This schema defines how each field type should be processed and transformed.

 ## Usage

 To use this toolset, follow these steps: